andrew-fowler/webdriverio-cucumber-typescript/README.md

 ## Configuration

 `tsconfig.json` defines the `outDir` where Typescript will transpile to.
-This directory is auto-deleted by the `npm test` command after execution, so ensure that this doesn't correlate to a directory you require.
+This directory is auto-deleted by the `npm test-*` commands after execution, so ensure that this doesn't correlate to a directory you require.

 `conf/local.conf.js` and `conf/saucelabs.conf.js` define the configuration of webdriverio.
 - `specs: [...]` defines matchers for the cucumber feature files to run as default.